ebarattini/oecd_validation_code/README.md

  ### Branches
  The repository is divided into the following branches:
  - main: contains the most recent version of the code, as well as combined datasets of historical data for each indicator, formatted according to the new guidelines and SDMX standards.
- - old-versions: contains older versions of the code, sorted by date
+ - old-versions: contains older versions of the code, the folder names are sorted by date

  ### Running the code
 The code comes as a folder which contains the main Rmd script (calc_display.Rmd), functions, classes, and a README with information specifically related to the code.
-To run the code, it is necessary to download the entire folder and to have calc_displar.Rmd saved in a folder called HCQO_validation.
+To run the code, it is necessary to download the entire folder and to have calc_display.Rmd saved in a folder called HCQO_validation.
 This is normally already the case for all folders, both in main and old-version branches.